MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/plan.md

 # AI Plan - Recommendations for developing an AI adoption plan

 This article provides recommendations for planning AI adoption.
 Strategy provides an end goal to your AI adoption.
 During this stage, you get more tactical about preparing your organization to adopt AI.
 During planning, you need to ensure that you have the right skills and planning for AI deployment.
-Deployment requires consideration of responsible AI and your approach to deploying and consuming AI endpoints across your applications.
+When you deploy AI, you need to consider responsible AI practices and your approach to deploying and consuming AI endpoints across your applications.

 ## Evaluate your AI maturity level